 CASA Malawi

-Implemented by Niras in Malawi since 2019, CASA works with agri-SME partners in the Aquaculture and Poultry value chains, including potential investors, agri-processors, feed suppliers, meat processors and sale outlets.
+Implemented by NIRAS with inputs from Swisscontact since 2019, CASA Malawi works with agri-SME partners in the Aquaculture and Poultry value chains, including potential investors, agri-processors, feed suppliers, meat processors and sale outlets.

 With Poultry partners, CASA Malawi’s approach is to bring about a structured, competitive and inclusive poultry sector expansion through enhanced public and private investments in agri-SMEs and smallholder farmers to ensure increased production and supply of quality poultry through a structured supply chain.
 Working with partners in the Poultry value chain, CASA Malawi drives inclusive commercialisation by linking smallholder farmers to markets through increased investments in agri-SMEs and improved access to productive inputs through the linkages.